Mayor of London's Low Carbon Entrepreneur 2016

 The Low Carbon Entrepreneur is a competition run by the Mayor of London and sponsored by Citi Foundation to find fresh new ideas to cut carbon emissions and give students employability skills.

 It’s open to current students and recent graduates (2015) from London universities and colleges.
 To enter, you must be over 18 on 30 March 2016.
 You can enter as an individual or as a team.
-Register your interest to receive an alert when the competition opens for entries and extra information to help with your application.
+Register your interest to receive extra information to help with your application.
 The deadline for submissions is 14th February 2016.

 For email updates about the competition and extra information to help with your application, register your interest below.